rcaneill/NEMO-installs/LinuxMint/README.md

 # Note

-A part of these scripts have been inspired from a doc made by Fatemeh Chegini, and Jean-Philippe Paquin fro NEMO 3.6:
+A part of these scripts have been inspired from a doc made by Fatemeh Chegini, and Jean-Philippe Paquin for NEMO 3.6:
 [https://nemo-eastcoast.readthedocs.io/en/latest/nemo-code/nemo3.6/scripts/](https://nemo-eastcoast.readthedocs.io/en/latest/nemo-code/nemo3.6/scripts/)